Why do people on trains and buses have

 other words, sound travels by making the air pressure change.
 Now

-suppose there's a sound wave travelling between a pneumatic drill and
+suppose there's a sound wave traveling between a pneumatic drill and

 has areas where the sound is compressed (compressions) and areas